-Easy Fill Online Forms – when registering to new services and tools, LastPass acts like a personal secretary that automatically fills in online registration forms using the personal data you store in the vault.
-This takes a lot pressure off your memory.
+Easy Fill Online Forms – when registering for new services and tools, LastPass acts like a personal secretary that automatically fills in online registration forms using the personal data you store in the vault.
+This takes a lot of pressure off your memory.

 Auto Login – since all your passwords are already in the vault, you don’t need to type them in anymore!
 LastPass remembers the URL of the website you’re visiting and matches it to the corresponding password you have saved.

-Multi Platform – LastPass in available on all your devices so you’ll have access to your log in information when you are mobile.
+Multi-Platform – LastPass is available on all your devices, so you’ll have access to your login information when you are mobile.